Healthy Homes Assessment Horokiwi

 Home Assessments Horokiwi for Rental Properties

-There are many concerns to check during an home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are many things to be able to examine in the house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
 A few examples are:

 • Does the water flow properly and is there draught-stopping?

-The repercussions of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling can have a significant impact for property owners and landlords.
-For specialist assistance, get in touch today and book your rental property house assessment.
+The consequences of not having an Healthy home that is in compliance with lawful Residential Tenancies Act and consequently falling on the wrong side of a Tenancy solutions ruling can have a significant impact for landlords and property managers.
+For expert guidance, contact us now and schedule your rental property home assessment.

 home assessments for rental properties